blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 # Use Containerlab to emulate open-source routers

-[Containerlab](https://containerlab.srlinux.dev/) is a new [open-source](https://github.com/srl-labs/containerlab) network emulator developed by Nokia with contributions from volunteers.
+[Containerlab](https://containerlab.srlinux.dev/) is a new [open-source](https://github.com/srl-labs/containerlab) network emulator developed by [Nokia](https://www.nokia.com/) with contributions from volunteers.
 It provides a command-line-interface for orchestrating and managing container-based networking labs.
 It starts the containers, builds virtual wiring between them to create lab topologies, and manages labs lifecycle ((From Containerlab home page: https://containerlab.srlinux.dev)).

 ![](./Images/containerlab-splash-001.png)

-Containerlab supports many open-source network operating systems that are published as container images and also supports many commercial router images.
-Containerlab [supports VM-based networking labs](https://containerlab.srlinux.dev/manual/vrnetlab/) that allow you to run commercial router images in network emulation scenarios.
-It enables this functionality by porting and modifying functions from the [vrnetlab](https://www.brianlinkletter.com/2019/03/vrnetlab-emulate-networks-using-kvm-and-docker/) network emulator.
+Containerlab supports open-source network operating systems that are published as container images and also supports many commercial router images.
+Containerlab [supports VM-based network devices](https://containerlab.srlinux.dev/manual/vrnetlab/) so users may run [selected commercial router images](https://containerlab.srlinux.dev/manual/vrnetlab/#supported-vm-products) in network emulation scenarios.

 Containerlab is intended to be a vendor-neutral network emulator that quickly builds test environments in a devops-style workflow.
-This post will look at how Containerlab works with the FRR open-source router.
+This post will review how Containerlab works with the [FRR open-source router](https://frrouting.org/).

 !<--more-->

+The Containerlab project provides [excellent documentation](https://containerlab.srlinux.dev/) so I will refer to the documents for some procedures.
+But Containerlab does not yet document all the steps required to build a lab based on open-source routers taht starts in a pre-defined state.
+This post will cover the scenario

 # Install Containerlab

 You may [install Containerlab](https://containerlab.srlinux.dev/install/) using your distribution's package manager or you may download and run an install script.
-In this example, I manually install Containerlab.
-It's a [Go application](https://golang.org/) so you just need to copy the binary to your path and copy some configuration files.
+Users may also manually install Containerlab.
+It's a [Go application](https://golang.org/) so one just needs to copy the binary to your path and copy some configuration files to *etc/containerlab*.

 ## Prerequisites:

 Containerlab runs best on Linux.
 It works on both Debian and RHEL-based distributions, and can even run in Windows Subsystem for Linux (WSL2).
 It's main dependancy is Docker so first you must [install Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04).

 ```
-sudo apt install apt-transport-https
-sudo apt install ca-certificates
+sudo apt install apt-transport-https ca-certificates
-sudo apt install -y curl
-sudo apt install -y software-properties-common
+sudo apt install -y curl software-properties-common
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -
 sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu focal stable"
 sudo apt update